marekj/marekj.github.io/_posts/2015-01-19-learn-rubiks-cube-huristic-moves.md

 ## SEQUENCES: Algorithms for solving the Cube

+There are 7 stages to solving the cube.
+You complete each stage at a time.
+Each stage gives you one or more sequences to complete.
+Sequences are the stanza based moves that incorporate the names of moves.
+The move names automatically imply which side you move.
+Some stanzas are two or three moves.
+The reason is to combine similary hand movements into a short mini gesteure sequence.
+Some stanzas have an empty line between them.
+This is a place for you to breathe before performing the next mini gesture sequence.

+As you move the side speak the move name out loud.
+Combine one or two moves into a stanza and speak the stanzas out loud like a chant as your hand perofrms the move.
+Treat the names organized into stanzas as a scaffolding you erect around building a skill.
+You begin with scaffolding which helps you build a skill.
+As the skill becomes solid you discard the scaffolding.

 ### Stage 1: Solve the White Cross

 Position: Hold cube in Position 1.
 The instructions tell you what White side is Down (and Yellow is UP).